 How Long Does it Take to Build Noticeable Muscle?

 There are multiple factors that contribute to muscle growth.
-Below we’ll see some of the most important ones for muscle hypertrophy.
+Below we’ll see some of the most important ones for muscular hypertrophy.

-Scientific studies have discovered many genes involved in muscle growth and development.
-For example, a person who has poor testosterone hormone finds it more difficult to develop muscle mass and strength.
+Research indicates that genetics can be a factor in muscle building.
+Scientific studies have discovered many genes involved in muscle growth and development.2Roth SM.
+Genetic aspects of skeletal muscle strength and mass with relevance to sarcopenia.
+Bonekey Rep. 2012 Apr 4;1:58. doi: 10.1038/bonekey.2012.58.
+PMID: 27127623; PMCID: PMC4816288 For example, a person who has poor testosterone hormone finds it more difficult to develop muscle mass and strength.

 But it doesn’t mean you can never grow your muscles.
-Bodybuilding is a science and going through the basic principles of muscle hypertrophy, you likely to see visible muscle changes in 12 weeks.
+Bodybuilding is a science, and going through the basic principles of muscle hypertrophy, you’ll likely see visible muscle changes in six months to one year.

 Diet and Nutrition

-Most people find it difficult to gain muscle even after hard workout in the gym.
-Every day they put their best but they don’t see gains after 3 to 4 months and the reason behind is poor diet.
+Most people find it difficult to gain muscle even after a dedicated workout.
+Every day they give their best, but they still don’t see gains after 3 to 4 months, and the reason behind this is poor diet.

-Doesn’t matter how hard you work out, how consistent workout, if you do not feed your muscles proper nutrients, your muscles won’t respond quickly or not at all.
+It doesn’t matter how hard or consistently you train; if you do not feed your muscles proper nutrients, your muscles won’t respond quickly or not at all.